rubencoencagli/festa-et-al-2020/README.md

 ### Internal dependencies

-To load the code libraries and all package dependency, run   the script `install_dependencies.jl` from the home folder of the project.
+To load the code libraries and all package dependencies, run the script `install_dependencies.jl` from the home folder of the project.

 ## Producing the figures